 Some states also provide foreclosed borrowers with a redemption period after the foreclosure sale, during which they can buy back the home.
 In New Mexico, the terms of the mortgage contract typically limit the redemption period to one month; otherwise, the redemption period is nine months.
 If the redemption period is one month, state law allows the homeowner to request that the court extend the period.
 (N.M.
 Stat.
 Ann. § 39-5-18, § 39-5-19).

 If you're facing a foreclosure, filing for bankruptcy might help.
 In fact, if a foreclosure sale is scheduled to occur in the next day or so, the best way to stop the sale immediately is by filing for bankruptcy.
 Once you file for bankruptcy, something called an "automatic stay" goes into effect.
-The stay functions as an injunction that prohibits the lender from foreclosing on your home or otherwise trying to collect its debt.
+The stay functions as an injunction that prohibits the lender from foreclosing on your home or otherwise trying to collect its debt, at least temporarily.

 In many cases, filing for Chapter 7 bankruptcy can delay the foreclosure by a matter of months.
 Or, if you want to save your home, filing for Chapter 13 bankruptcy might be the answer.
 To find out about the options available to you, speak with a local bankruptcy attorney.